-As of 2019, all disturbed areas except for 4.9 acres identified as long-term facilities have been backfilled and graded, soil has been replaced, and these areas have been seeded.
-For the reclaimed areas, 281.7 acres have been approved for Phase I through III bond release, 598.3 acres have been approved for Phase I and II bond release, and 828.0 acres have been approved for Phase I bond release.
-SP prepared and submitted a partial Phase I and Phase III Bond Release application (SL-06) in December 2016 for 94.9 acres and 277.2 acres, respectively (acres included in the previous totals).
-The bond release application was reviewed and approved on February 9, 2018.
-With a reduction in the calculated reclamation liability in conjunction with Permit Renewal RN15-04, and the referenced partial bond release, SP submitted a bond release is currently being reviewed to release 354 acres of areas seeded up through 2007.
-An addition phase II Bond Release will be submitted to DRMS mid spring for around 230 acres.
+As of 2023, all disturbed areas except for those acres identified as long-term facilities have been backfilled and graded, soil has been replaced, and these areas have been seeded.
+For the reclaimed areas, 687.8 acres have been approved for Phase I through III bond release, 827.5 acres have been approved for Phase I and II bond release, and 830.70 acres have been approved for Phase I bond release.
+No bond release applications were submitted in 2023.
+SP plans to submit SL9 final bond release application in 2024.